Reporting a Health Order Violation

 Q5.
 How should someone report a business or individual who is not following the Health Order?

-Non-emergency violations can be reported by phone or email during normal business hours:
+To report violations by phone or email during normal business hours:

 These lines aren’t monitored 24/7.
 If you need to report something, for example a large gathering, over the weekend, please call the Santa Rosa Police Department.
 This should only be used when the SAFE707 line is closed.